wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 Essentially, Git comprises of four separate storage locations: your **workspace**, the **local index**, the **local repository** and the **remote repository**.
 As the name may suggest, the remote repository is stored on some remote server, and is the only location stored on a computer other than your own.
 This means that there are two copies of the repository - your local copy, and the remote copy.
 Having two copies is one of the main selling points of Git over other version control systems.
 You can make changes to your local repository when you may not have Internet access, and then apply any changes to the remote repository at a later stage.
 Only once changes are made to the remote repository can other contributors see your changes.

 D> ### What is a Repository?
 D> We keep repeating the word *repository*, but what do we actually mean by that?
-In the context of version control systems, consider a repository as a data structure that contains a set of *commit objects*, and a set of references to commit objects, called *heads*.
-You can find out more about what these are on [this Git tutorial](http://www.sbf5.com/~cduan/technical/git/git-1.shtml) - and we will be explaining what the terminology for head means later on.
+When considering version control, a repository is a data structure which contains metadata (a set of data that describes other data, hence *meta*) concerning the files which you are storing within the version control system.
+The kind of metadata that is stored can include aspects such as the historical changes that have taken place within a given file, so that you have a record of all changes that take place.
+D>
+D> If you want to learn more about the metadata stored by Git, there is a [technical tutorial available](http://www.sbf5.com/~cduan/technical/git/git-1.shtml) for you to read through.

 For now though, let's provide an overview of each of the different aspects of the Git system.
-We'll recap some of the things we've already mentioned just to make sure it makes sense for you.
+We'll recap some of the things we've already mentioned just to make sure it makes sense to you.

 * As already explained, the **remote repository** is the copy of your project's repository stored on some remote server.
 This is particularly important for Git projects that have more than one contributor - you require a central place to store all the work that your team members produce.
 You could set up a Git server on a computer with Internet access and a properly configured firewall (check out [this Git server tutorial](http://www.seifeet.com/2012/11/centos-63-configuring-git-server.html), for example), or simply use one of many services providing free Git repositories.
 One of the most widely used services available today is [GitHub](https://github.com/).
 In fact, this book has a Git [repository](https://github.com/leifos/tango_with_django_19) on GitHub!
 * The **local repository** is a copy of the remote repository stored on your computer (locally).
-It is to this repository you make all your additions, changes and deletions.
+This is the repository to which you make all your additions, changes and deletions.
 When you reach a particular milestone, you can then *push* all your local changes to the remote repository.
 From there, you can instruct your team members to retrieve your changes.
 This concept is known as *pulling* from the remote repository.
-We'll explain pushing and pulling in a bit more detail shortly.
+We'll subsequently explain pushing and pulling in a bit more detail.
 * The **local index** is technically part of the local repository.
 The local index stores a list of files that you want to be managed with version control.
 This is explained in more detail [later in this chapter](#section-git-workflow).
 You can have a look [here](http://stackoverflow.com/questions/4084921/what-does-the-git-index-exactly-contains) to see a discussion on what exactly a Git index contains.
 * The final aspect of Git is your **workspace**.
 Think of this folder or directory as the place on your computer where you make changes to your version controlled files.
 From within your workspace, you can add new files or modify or remove previously existing ones.
 From there, you then instruct Git to update the repositories to reflect the changes you make in your workspace.
 This is important - *don't modify code inside the local repository - you only ever edit files in your workspace.*